USDA Loan Pros and Cons

 Property size

 The size of the home can’t exceed 2,000 square feet to qualify for a USDA loan.
-However, there’s no property size, so your home can be situated on any amount of land.
+However, there’s no limit on property size, so your home can be situated on as big or small a plot of land as you want.

 Safety requirements